92green/oose/README.md

   - `sizeMilli` roughly corresponds with traditional `small` sizing

 #### Margins

+`Text-margin` modifiers should only affect the bottom margin.
+The spacing that might normally be provided by a top margin should instead be provided by a preceding sibling or an ancestor.

 - `margin<SiPrefix>`
   - `marginGiga` margins often go well with `sizeGiga`
   - `marginMega` margins often go well with `sizeMega`